ANSONIA RIVERWALK & DERBY GREENWAY:

-From the pavilion; The paved trail heads north on top of the dike alongside the Naugatuck River.
+From the pavilion; The paved Ansonia Riverwalk heads north on top of the dike alongside the Naugatuck River.
 Hold your nose as you pass by the sewage treatment plant before coming to the Della Volpe-Cassetti Copper City Pathway Bridge over the active RR tracks that lead to Pershing Drive after 0.6 miles.
 I have not checked out this new bridge yet.

 Note; Left takes you along the O'Sullivan Island Spur.
 After passing by the RR trestle over the river you cross a pedestrian bridge over an inlet.
 The paved trail then takes you across the island where it rejoins the main trail after 0.2 miles.

 Heading right the trail runs through a floodplain.
 To your left is O'Sullivan's Island and an inlet.
 Just before a junction at 1.3 miles you'll pass by where the O'Sullivan Island Spur rejoins the main trail.
 Straight ahead is a boat launch area with picnic tables.
 Turning right at the junction the trail heads up a slight incline beneath the Commodore Hull Bridge (Route 8) and up to the dike overlooking the Housatonic River.
 Follow the dike east until you come to the pedestrian bridge over the railroad tracks at 1 ½ miles.
 Here a railroad trestle crosses over the river into Shelton.
 You can also spot Shelton's Riverwalk.
 Cross the bridge and follow the trail to the Derby/Shelton Bridge at 1 ¾ miles.
 Look right to spot the old brownstone Birmingham National Bank, built in 1892.
 This is the end of the trail.
 The Bridge Street parking lot is located here, as well as, another informational board.